milankathiriya/flutter_questions/Readme.md

 1. [What is State?
 Describe types of states in detail.](https://medium.com/@milankathiriya/what-is-state-in-flutter-describe-types-of-states-in-detail-22af620ba7d5)
 2. What is State Management System?
 List some popular approaches.
-3. Explain working flow of Provider state management system.
+3. Explain the working flow of the Provider state management system.
-4. Explain working flow of GetX state management system.
+4. Explain the working flow of the GetX state management system.
 5. Explain difference between Consumer widget & Provider.of(context) constructor.
-6. Describe difference between GetX state management approaches.
+6. Describe the difference between GetX state management approaches.
-7. Explain the logic of changing app theme using Provider.
+7. Explain the logic of changing the app theme using Provider.